nazmulhasan202/Machine_failure_prediction_using_MachineLearning/README.md

   Serialized Random Forest model trained on the AI4I dataset.
 Can be directly loaded for inference.

 - **`app.py`**
   Streamlit app that loads the trained model and provides an interactive web interface for predicting machine failure from user inputs.
+Link to the Streamlit app: https://machine-failure-prediction-nh.streamlit.app/.

 - **`requirements.txt`**
   List of Python dependencies needed to run the training and app.